Dynix7/Drone/README.md

 the computer
 and
 Raspberry Pi Pico(W)
-Oh yeah btw u need pygame for the UI
+Oh yeah btw u need to install pygame

+Also connect the pico and the laptop to the same hotspot